 Incineration is the most expensive and polluting way to make energy or to manage waste.
 It produces the fewest jobs compared to reuse, recycling and composting the same materials.
 It is the dirtiest way to manage waste - far more polluting than landfills.
 It is also the dirtiest way to produce energy - far more polluting than coal burning.

-The latest published national data showing that incinerators are more expensive than landfills is this 2005 Tip Fee Survey from the National Solid Waste Management Association.
-The last page documents that incinerators were always more expensive and that the cost gap has grown over time, to be 80% higher than landfilling in 2004.
-The gap is surely increasing as very expensive pollution controls are required as new regulations on incinerators are put into place.
-The cost of the 1,500 ton/day incinerator proposed for Frederick, MD is now over $500 million -- and actually around $1 billion, including the interest on the bonds.
+According to the waste industry itself, incineration has always been more expensive than landfills.
+They are inherently more complicated to operate and the cost gap increases over time as the enormous expense of pollution controls keeps incinerators expensive as air regulations gradually tighten.
+The cost of the 1,500 ton/day incinerator proposed for Frederick, MD (defeated in Nov 2014) climbed over $500 million -- actually around $1 billion, including the interest on the bonds.
 A strong zero waste program could be developed for a fraction of the cost, diverting at least as much waste from landfills, as incinerators only reduce the tonnage going to landfills by 70% (about 90% by volume).
+Read more...

-Incineration is 2.7 times more expensive than coal to build and 11 times more expensive to operate and maintain.
-Nuclear power is one of the most expensive forms of energy and trash incineration is still 1.5 times more expensive to build and 4.2 times more expensive to operate and maintain than nuclear.
-See: "Updated Capital Cost Estimates for Utility Scale Electricity Generating Plants," Energy Information Administration, April 2013, p.6, Table 1. http://www.eia.gov/forecasts/capitalcost/
+Trash incineration is the most expensive way to make energy, even though they get paid to take their fuel.
+This is true for the cost to build incinerators as well as the cost to operate and maintain them.
+Incineration is 2.7 times as expensive than coal to build and 11 times as expensive to operate and maintain.
+Nuclear power is one of the most expensive forms of energy and trash incineration is still 1.5 times as expensive to build and 4.2 times as expensive to operate and maintain than nuclear.
+This is according to the latest (April 2013) analysis done for the Energy Information Administration.
+Read more...

 Waste-to-Energy is a PR term.
-The reality is that incinerators waste 3-5 times more energy than they recover, if you compare the energy produced through incineration to the embodied energy lost by not recycling and composting those materials.
-This was documented by Jeffrey Morris years ago.
-See: Morris, Jeffrey, and Canzoneri, Diana, Recycling Versus Incineration: An Energy Conservation Analysis, Sound Resource Management Group (SRMG) Seattle, Washington, September, 1992.
+Trash-to-steam is also a lie (there is more in trash than water, thus more in incinerator pollution than water vapor).
+The reality is that incinerators waste 3-5 times more energy than they recover, if you compare the energy produced through incineration to the embodied energy lost by not recycling and composting those materials, which must then be produced again from raw resources.
+Read more...

 Incineration by any name (including various staged incineration or "waste conversion" technologies, such as plasma arc, gasification or pyrolysis) is not clean or safe, despite industry claims.
 Even with the increased requirements for pollution controls that came into effect since 2000, incinerators are STILL dirtier than coal in terms of air emissions.
 Incinerators still turn trash into toxic ash and toxic air emissions.
 This reality is inescapable, as even with the most modern pollution controls, pollution levels still exceed coal by nearly all measures.